-I’m not saying that Madrid Spain is as uninspiring and mundane as someplace like, say, Cleveland, Ohio.
-I’m just saying that Madrid seems disappointingly normal after visiting some of Spain’s more fascinating cities.
-Anywhere in North America, Madrid would be a stand-out city, but in Spain, it’s just an also-ran.
+I'm not saying that Madrid Spain is as uninspiring and mundane as someplace like, say, Cleveland, Ohio.
+I'm just saying that Madrid seems disappointingly normal after visiting some of Spain's more fascinating cities.
+Anywhere in North America, Madrid would be a stand-out city, but in the country of Spain, it's just an also-ran.

 Still, Madrid is Spain's biggest city (Suck it, Barcelona).

 With 3+ million inhabitants and a metropolitan area of almost 7 million, Madrid is the most populous city in Spain.
 It's also the second-largest city in the whole European Union (EU).
 Only the city of Berlin is bigger, with its 3.5 million bratwurst-biters.

 Spain's main metropolis is especially impressive when you consider that the place is thoroughly landlocked.
 That's right, the most popular area within Europe's southernmost peninsula is nowhere near the “sun-sational” Mediterranean Sea.

 Are the citizens of Madrid Spain freakin' idiots?

 The country of Spain has over 3,000 miles of warm, sunny coastline with 8,000 beaches and eleven cities along it.
 Yet most Spaniards still choose to live in Madrid, a three and a half hour drive from the nearest coast.
 (What are they afraid of, this disturbingly long list of native sharks?)
 That's like if the most Californians lived in Bakersfield or Fresno—hell, even Cleveland is on the water.

 Meanwhile, Barcelona, the country's second-largest city—and a damn near tropical paradise—has only 5+ million people in total.
 Sure, ocean rise is going to turn the city into Atlantis in a few years, but in the meantime, you can live by the beach, brah!